 “If you’re over 50 and you want six pack abs… You probably need a different fitness goal.” -Adam Fawcett

-Don’t get me wrong- it is abs-olutely possible after 50 to have ripped abs, chiseled chest, shoulders and arms.
+Don’t get me wrong; it is abs-olutely possible after 50 to have ripped abs, chiseled chest, shoulders and arms.
 This can feel great and even be quite healthy.
-I have helped many 50-something+ men and women to attain these things.
+I have helped some 50-60-something men and women to attain these things.

 It’s just that it’s not a practical, FIRST functional fitness goal.
 Injury and pain prevention need to come first.
 Basic body awareness and control need to come first.
 These are Functional Strength and Movement Training(FST) principles, and Functional Strength comes first in all of the training that we do at Vibrant Fitness (to get more understanding of FST, check out my previous blog post on that subject HERE).